 - Build up the habit of using contractions more.
 Contractions make your speech more efficient, save time and energy.

-- Practise solving cross-words.
+- Practice solving crosswords.
 Start off with children’s puzzles.

 - When the time calls for it, add idioms and slang to your sentences.